Downsizing Your Stuff When Moving to a Smaller House

 We had an enormous number of things that left us, including an extra couch and bed, almost enough extra utensils and pots and pans to outfit two kitchens, all kinds of clothing.
 We had several items that we don’t really need two of.

 The one thing you want to keep is bookshelves of any and all kinds, types, and sizes.
 They don’t take up much space, they can either go along a wall or be used to divide up a room into multi-task spaces.
 I have one in the dining nook of our new apartment, right underneath the bar by the patio door.
-It fits perfectly, holds all my cookbooks, magazines, message pads, extra pens in a pretty cup, outgoing mail in a basket, and I’m putting a corkboard above it for messages.
+It fits perfectly, holds all my cookbooks, message pads, extra pens in a pretty cup, outgoing mail in a basket, and I’m putting a corkboard above it for messages.
 Quite a lot of storage for such a small space, wouldn’t you agree?
 You can put small framed artwork on the ends of the bookshelves, or hang a shadowbox on the end to display small collectibles.

 Colleen P.